Technologies in Minority Report: Crime prediction software

 Crime prediction software was developed by a professor from the University of Pennsylvania (2010).
 As in the film, the program was announced for a trial run in Washington D.C., which, if successful, would have led to a national rollout.
 According to Fast Company, "IBM's new Blue Crime Reduction Utilizing Statistical History (CRUSH) program feels almost directly inspired by Minority Report.
 Similar to the 'precogs', IBM's new system uses 'predictive analytics', mining years and years of incident reports and law enforcement data to 'forecast criminal "hot spots.
 Police in Memphis have already had great success with the $11-billion 'precrime' predicting tool: Since installing Blue CRUSH, the city has seen a 31% drop in serious crime."

-University of Chicago researchers published work on an approach to predicting crime up to a week in advance, but based on the geographic location rather than by the perpetuator, a privacy shortcoming of the CRUSH system.
+University of Chicago researchers published work on an approach to predicting crime up to a week in advance, but based on the geographic location rather than by the perpetrator, a privacy shortcoming of the CRUSH system.

+In 2026, 404 Media reported that DHS's Predictive Intelligence Targeting Team (PITT) was working with local police to pull over people who were not suspected of any particular crime.
+PITT analyzes American's financial data and, when the results showed someone may have committed a crime, they feed the information to local law enforcement.
+The data gives police a pretext to pull over and detain people, often with the goal of finding something incriminating.
+It is unclear whether the data used was obtained legally.